andrewkchan/pytorch_mesh_renderer/README.md

 2. Activate it with `source env/bin/activate`
 3. Install external dependencies with `pip install -r requirements.txt`

+Some additional setup is required to use the optimized kernel for the barycentric renderer.
+See [docs](https://github.com/andrewkchan/pytorch_mesh_renderer/blob/master/src/mesh_renderer/README.md) for more.

 # Testing

 Tests are included for both renderers.